Aya74/Creative-Website/README.md

 # ✧ Creative-Website 🤩
-# ✧ Short description about the page
+# ✧ Short description about the page:
 This page is my first page at front-end course using html and css and media query.😄<br>

-# ✧ The way of installation the project to run it locally.
+# ✧ The way of installation the project to run it locally:

 1- Press at the link: [Github Creative website repository](https://github.com/Aya74/Creative-Website).<br>
 2- Click at code button.<br>